MahinulAbid2/absolute-path/README.md

-# Absolute path in General
+# Absolute path/module-alias in General
 can normally be created using `jsconfig.json`.
 ```javascript
 // file name : jsconfig.json , file name has to be same.